 A painful shoulder can mean a serious inhibition during your daily life.
 Activities that would normally be entirely natural can become very painful and it will also inhibit your sleep.
 Considering the impact of shoulder complaints, it goes without saying that you want to get rid of them as soon as possible.

-Medical Centre Jan van Goyen has highly-qualified physiotherapists and orthopaedists who will treat your complaints.
-We have a very extensive experience with regard to treating shoulder complaints.
-In consultation with you, our specialists will set up a personalised treatment plan in order to treat your shoulder complaints as effectively as possible.
+Working at Jan van Goyen Medical Center experienced physiotherapists and orthopedists to help you get rid of your complaints.
+We have extensive experience in treating shoulder complaints.
+Our specialists will draw up a personal treatment plan in consultation with you to effectively treat your shoulder complaints.

-Age plays an important part in the development of shoulder complaints.
-When they occur at a young age, the shoulder complaints are often related to sports and are mostly related to a form of instability in the shoulder.
-At a later age, shoulder complaints are often caused by irritated tendons.
-As you get older, the amount of cartilage in your join reduces.
-This is called arthrosis, which can make the movements of your shoulder very painful.
-The exact cause of your shoulder complaint can vary with different conditions.
+Age plays an important role in the development of shoulder complaints.
+Shoulder complaints often arise at a young age as a result of sports.
+These complaints are then associated with a form of instability in the shoulder.
+Irritated tendons are the main cause of shoulder complaints later in life.
+As you get older, the amount of cartilage in your joint continues to decrease.
+This is called arthrosis.
+Osteoarthritis can make moving your shoulder very painful.
+The precise cause of your shoulder complaints may differ per condition.
 The most common shoulder complaints are:

 The labrum is a fibrocartilaginous ring around the glenoid cavity which ensures a better attachment between the cavity and the ball of the shoulder.
 A trauma to the shoulder can cause the labrum to become stuck between the ball of the shoulder and the glenoid cavity.
 This can result in a torn labrum.
 As there are also a number of other tendons attached to the labrum, it will also result in additional instability in the shoulder joint.
 The most important symptoms of a torn labrum is pain when moving the head, a feeling of instability in the shoulder, or a reduced reach.